learn-co-curriculum/phase-0-git-version-control-introduction/README.md

   - Provide an easy way to undo mistakes and restore a previous version of your work
   - Document changes, including a log of what's changed with messages explaining why it was changed
   - Keep file names and hierarchies consistent and organized
-  - Branch work off into multiple "sandboxes" that can be experimented with, but won't impact each other
+  - Branch work off into multiple "sandboxes" that can be experimented with but won't impact each other
   - Collaborate with others without disturbing each other's or our own work

 And beyond these are even more advanced features that will help you optimize